-The topics I currently have talks prepared for are:
+The topics I currently have full-length talks prepared for are:

 Want me to speak on something not covered above?
 Ask me, and we’ll see.